Last updated: October 2020

 • Treatment of pain (Chapter 1).
 Avoid NSAIDs that may increase the risk of necrotising fasciitis.

 • Administer antibiotics: either orally or IV depending on severity.

-• Treat portal of entry.
+• Treat portal of entry and comorbidities.

 – Hospitalize for the following: children younger than 3 months, critically ill appearing patient2 , local complications, debilitated patient (chronic conditions, the elderly) or if there is a risk of non-compliance with or failure of outpatient treatment.
 Treat other patients as outpatients.

 Children 1 month to under 12 years: 25 mg/kg 2 times daily

 Children 12 years and over and adults: 1 g 2 times daily